WalkingDevFlag/FarmLand-Segmentation/Detectron 2/README.md

-## Project Title

-Farmland Segmentation using Detectron 2
+## Farmland Segmentation using Detectron 2

 ## Description